-The principal occupation during the past five years of each director nominee, directors continuing in office and the retiring director, including the President and Chief Executive Officer, as well as other relevant experience, is set forth below.
-All director nominees, directors continuing in office, the retiring director and the President and Chief Executive Officer have held their present positions for five years unless otherwise stated.
-None of our director nominees, directors continuing in office, the retiring director or the President and Chief Executive Officer have been the subject of securities litigation, regulatory enforcement or bankruptcy in the past ten years.
+The principal occupation during the past five years of each director nominee and directors continuing in office as well as other relevant experience is set forth below.
+All director nominees and directors continuing in office have held their present positions for five years unless otherwise stated.